hpc-carpentry/hpc-carpentry.github.io/_posts/2018/10/2018-10-17-lesson-dev-plans.md

 FASTQ file processing with bash scripting, and connecting to AWS cloud instances.
 The Genomics Curriculum Advisory Committee and a task force of others including ... are now preparing to publish a new version of this curriculum that includes data analysis and visualization in R. For this new version, the shell lessons will be simplified to free up time for the R lesson.
 This new release will correspond with an update to the existing lessons to transition to longer-read data and a more modern aligner.
-We anticipate these lessons to be ready for teaching in early 2019.
+These lessons should be ready for teaching in early 2019.

 ### Clarifying process for recurring releases of existing lessons